OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/ReadGeoLayerFromGeoJSON/ReadGeoLayerFromGeoJSON.md

 ## Overview ##

-The `ReadGeoLayerFromGeoJSON` command reads a [GeoLayer](../../introduction/introduction.md#geolayer) from a file in [GeoJSON format](../../spatial-data-format-ref/GeoJSON/GeoJSON.md).
+The `ReadGeoLayerFromGeoJSON` command reads a [GeoLayer](../../introduction/introduction.md#geolayer) from a file or URL in [GeoJSON format](../../spatial-data-format-ref/GeoJSON/GeoJSON.md).

 The command is able to read original (2008) GeoJSON specification and latest [RFC 7946 specification](https://tools.ietf.org/html/rfc7946).